btozer/gmg/docs/_sources/gmg_documentation.rst

 Notices:
 --------

-Please send comments, feature requests and report all bugs to: btozer@ucsd.edu
+For commenting, creating a feature request or reporting a bug please use github, or alternatively, send an e-mail to: btozer@ucsd.edu